apatino16/numberGuesser/README.md

-# numberGuesser
+# Number Guesser JavaScript Project
-A  number guessing game JavaScript project.
+This is a number guessing game.